Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 • The max_wal_senders parameter defines the maximum number of concurrent WAL sender processes that are responsible for streaming WAL data to subscribers.
 In most cases, you should have one WAL sender process for each subscriber or replication slot to ensure efficient and consistent data replication.

-• The max_replication_slots defines the maximum number of replication slots which are used to manage database replication connections.
+• The max_replication_slots defines the maximum number of replication slots used to manage database replication connections.
 Each replication slot tracks changes in the publisher database to ensure that the connected subscriber stays up to date.
 You'll want a replication slot for each replication connection.
 For example, if you expect to have 10 separate subscribers replicating from your database, you would set max_replication_slots to 10 to accommodate each connection.

 If you require different values for these parameters, please contact Neon support.